Accessibility Options: Skip to Content Skip to Search Skip to Footer Institutional Accessibility Open Alternative Formats for this page

 Broward Sheriff’s Office Detention Deputy Sheriff Information and Application

-Corrections Officer Academy Basic Recruit Training Program Code 5270 (PDF)
+Corrections Officer Academy Basic Recruit Training Program Code 5270

 The Law Enforcement Officer Crossover from Correctional Officer PSAV certificate program is designed to train you if you are currently certified in the corrections discipline to laterally move to the law enforcement discipline.
 This course recognizes your previous training in a basic certification program and meets all requirements of the Criminal Justice Standards and Training Commission.